2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 In this case, Alice has employed the coinjoin technique to enhance confidentiality in the context of retrospective analysis.
 In effect, Alice is protecting herself against a possible analysis by Eve, who would start from a specific transaction and work backwards through the history of the UTXO.
 This protection against analysis from the present to the past is known as backward anonset.
 We'll look at this concept in more detail in the final chapters of this section.

-However, coinjoin also offers the possibility of reinforcing confidentiality in the face of an analysis from the past to the present, known as forward anonset.
+However, coinjoin also offers the possibility of reinforcing confidentiality from the past to the present, known as forward anonset.
 Let's revisit our example where Alice sent Eve 98,000 sats for her birthday, but with the roles reversed.
 Now let's imagine that it's Eve who's worried about her privacy.
 Indeed, Alice might be tempted to track the coin she sent Eve in order to extract information from it.
 Eve could well consolidate this UTXO she has just received with all her other UTXOs, which could reveal to Alice the amount of bitcoins she has in her wallet.
 To avoid this, Eve can also break the history of the coin she has just received:

 - Eve, Grace, Mallory, Oscar, and Victor each put in a UTXO of 98,000 sats as input to a Bitcoin transaction: